How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 Request the certificate and let Certbot update the Nginx server block automatically:

-Let’s Encrypt certificates expire every 90 days, so verify the renewal workflow before relying on it:
+Let’s Encrypt certificates expire every 90 days, so verify the renewal workflow after the certificate is issued:

 sudo certbot renew --dry-run